CDU-HIT238/slides/week3/index.md

 ### Same Origin Policy
 * Browser restricts HTTP requests to resources within the same origin
 * An origin is
-	* Some host (subdomains are also excluded)
+	* Some host (sub-domains are also excluded)
 	* Same port
 	* Same protocol
-* Embedded resourecs are not restricted (images, CSS, scripts, etc...
+* Embedded resources are not restricted (images, CSS, scripts, etc...

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->